United Way Announces Record-Breaking Campaign Total

 This year’s Campaign Drive Chairs – John and Dori Jury – were on hand at the Victory Celebration to talk about their experiences and thank all who helped.
 John Jury said he was impressed by the entire community’s dedication to helping United Way with the campaign.
 “Thank you for your time, your talents, your treasures – and for your unwavering belief in LIVING UNITED,” he said.

 In addition to the campaign total reveal, the Victory Celebration included the awarding of the TRAVEL UNITED Sweepstakes prizes.
-A 2017 vehicle donated by Scaffidi Motors was awarded to Dennis Felts, Stevens Point, during a “game-show”-like portion of the event in which event emcee Steve Martin had the three finalists selects keys to open a door that contained their prize.
-Felts works at Sentry Insurance.
-He and his wife of 36 years, Judy, have two sons, one daughter and four grandchildren.
+A 2015 vehicle donated by Scaffidi Motors was awarded to Angie Myers, a premium audit analyst at Sentry Insurance, during a “game-show”-like portion of the event in which Nason had five finalists select a key and then open their respective doors to see what prize they won.
+Myers lives in Scandinavia with her husband, Bill, and 8-year-old twin sons, Billy and Burkley.

-Representatives from one of United Way of Portage County’s funded programs, the CAP Services Hmong UPLIFT Program, helped present the final campaign numbers and talked about how their program is able to help county residents, thanks to United Way funding.
+Representatives from two of United Way of Portage County’s funded programs, Learn for Life and the Boys & Girls of Portage County, presented the final campaign numbers and talked about how their programs are able to help county residents thanks to United Way funding.